mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 10 August 2025

-- The average temperature today is 18.21˚C,
+- The average temperature today is 17˚C,
-- With highs of 19.42˚C and lows of 16.4˚C,
+- With highs of 18.17˚C and lows of 15.85˚C,
-- It may feel like 17.91˚C with clear sky
+- It may feel like 16.71˚C with scattered clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 70%
+- The pressure is 1025hPa and humidity is 75%
-- The sun will rise at 04:44 and set at 19:42
+- The sun will rise at 04:46 and set at 19:40

 <!-- weather_marker ends -->